Kusong

 Educational institutions located in Kusong include Kusong Mechanical College and Kusong Industrial College.
-Historical relics include the Koryo-dynasty Kuju Castle.
+Historical relics include the Koryo dynasty-era Kuju Castle.

+Panghyon-dong, an exclave of Pyongyang, was formerly part of Kusong.

 Industry

 Kusong is also home to much of North Korea's military industry, with both munitions factories and uranium mines in the area.
 The No.112, also known as the January 12th Factory was the site of the first successful Hwasong-12 launch, with a memorial dedicated to the successful launch nearby.

 The Panghyon airfield is also located by Kusong, which is a site of missile test launches, including the first successful ICBM test launch by the DPRK.

 Kusong is home to the Machine Plant managed by Ho Chol Yong, a large factory that produces tracked vehicles and tanks.
 This factory saw multiple extensions to it in 2016 and 2020.
 The factories' expansion is reflected on the increasing use of tracked transporter erector launchers.